PeterMosmans/easy-provisioning/README.md

 **Ansible** is a tool for managing systems and deploying applications, licensed under the GNU General Public License version 3 (my personal favorite).

-This repository contains (example) scripts to setup an Ansible server, a Kali Vagrantbox installation, and a demo environment for Pentext
+This repository contains (example) scripts to setup an Ansible server, a Kali Vagrantbox installation, and a demo environment for Pentext.

 ### Prerequisites
 1. Make sure that the following tools are installed, up-to-date and can be executed from the command line.